Trust1Team/t1c-lib-js/README.md

 When the Trust1Connector isn’t installed the library will download the file automatically.
 This check returns a small object with some information.

+## Community
+We're present on Gitter in the following room:
+[Trust1Connector-gitter]

 ## Installation - OSX Only
 Make sure you have brew installed on your machine
 ```bash